Jasmine rice: Glycemic index

 Jasmine rice has a glycemic index of 68–80.
 Foods with a glycemic index of 55 or lower are preferred in the diet of diabetics due to their slower absorption which prevents large spikes in blood sugar after consumption.
 Not all rice has a high glycemic index.
 Basmati rice, for example, has a relatively low glycemic index of 59.
 However, it is uncommon for rice to be eaten alone.
 It is usually eaten with other foods that can reduce its glycemic index by 20–40 percent.

 Culinary uses

 Steamed jasmine rice is ideal for eating with stir fries, with grilled, fried, or braised food items, and in soups (when cooked slightly drier by adding a little less water during cooking).

+Jasmine rice is frequently served at Thai, Vietnamese, and Cambodian restaurants worldwide.
+It is not the rice traditionally used in Indian, Chinese, or European dishes.

 Recognition

 At the 2017 World Rice Conference held in Macau, Thailand's hom mali 105 (jasmine) rice was declared the world's best rice, beating 21 competitors.
 Thailand had entered three rice varieties in the competition.
 This marked the fifth time in the prior nine years that Thai jasmine rice has won the honour.
 The judges of the competition were chefs from Macau restaurants.
 Criteria were taste and the shape of the rice grains.
 Cambodia finished second, Vietnam third.

+More recently, on 17 November 2022, the Phka Rumduol Jasmine variety rice from Cambodia was crowned the World’s Best Rice for the fifth time at the TRT (The Rice Trader) World Rice Conference which took place in Phuket, Thailand.
+Making Cambodia, the current title holder of "World's Best Jasmine Rice".